MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/kinesis.md

 - `GetRecords.IteratorAgeMilliseconds` CloudWatch Metric:
     - The difference between current time and when the last record of the `GetRecords` call was written to the stream
-    - Used tot rack the progress if the consumer (tracks read position)
+    - Used to track the progress of the consumer (tracks read position)
     - If we have `IteratorAgeMilliseconds = 0`, then the records that are being read are completely caught up with the producer
     - `IteratorAgeMilliseconds > 0` means we are not processing the records fast enough